HerbCaudill/js-bootcamp/README.md

     0 1 1 2 3 5 8 13 21 34 55
     ```

+25. Write

-25. Write a function that prints out Pascal's Triangle for a given number of rows.
+26. Write a function that prints out Pascal's Triangle for a given number of rows.

     ```bash
     How many rows? > 6